Randomized spectral co-clustering for large-scale directed networks

-In addition, in \citet{rohe2016co} (see Corollary C.1 therein), the misclustering rate is $O(K^2{\rm log} n/n)$ provided that $\alpha_n$ is fixed, which is not better than the $O(K^2/n)$ in our case. \item The bound in (\ref{4.8}) simplifies to $O(K^2/(pn\alpha_n))$ provided that $p>{\rm max}\{{\rm log}n/(n\alpha_n),1/2\}$.
-Recall condition (\ref{C1}) that when $n$ is large, ${\rm log}n/(n\alpha_n)$ is of order $O(1)$ or $o(1)$.
-Hence, $p$ could be a constant.
-And the resulting bound is better than those in \citet{rohe2012co} and \citet{rohe2016co}. \item The bound in (\ref{4.13}) reduces to $O(K/\sqrt{n\alpha_n})$, which is better than those in \citet{rohe2016co} and \citet{rohe2012co} and is the square root of the resulting bound in (\ref{4.2}).
-This is partially because we use the $k$-median in the DC-ScBMs instead of the $k$-means in the ScBMs, for which the squaring operation is not needed when bounding the misclustered nodes. {Indeed, one can also use $k$-median in the ScBM setting, which would theoretically lead to a smaller statistical error bound.
-But to be more informative, we have started from the most standard $k$-means-based spectral clustering algorithm in the ScBMs.} \item The bound in (\ref{4.18}) simplifies to $O(K/\sqrt{pn\alpha_n})$ provided that $p>{\rm max}\{{\rm log}n/(n\alpha_n),1/2\}$, which is hence tighter than those in \citet{rohe2016co} and \citet{rohe2012co} if $p$ is a constant. \end{itemize} For easy reference, we summarize the misclustering error rates mentioned above in Table \ref{tabletheory}.
-The major reason why the randomized algorithms lead to a better clustering result than the non-randomized algorithms in \citet{rohe2016co} and \citet{rohe2012co} is that we derive the approximation bounds of $\|A^{ {\rm rp}}-P\|_2$ and $\|A^{ {\rm rs}}-P\|_2$ based on the tightest concentration bound of $\|A-P\|_2$ \citep{lei2015consistency,chin2015stochastic}, to the best of our knowledge.
+In addition, in \citet{rohe2016co} (see Corollary C.1 therein), the misclustering rate is $O(K^2{\rm log} n/n)$ provided that $\alpha_n$ is fixed, which is not better than the $O(K^2/n)$ in our case. \item The bound in (\ref{3.7}) simplifies to $O(K^2/(pn\alpha_n))$ provided that $p>1/2$, which is tighter than those in \citet{rohe2012co} and \citet{rohe2016co}. \end{itemize} The major reason why the randomized algorithms lead to even better misclustering error rates than the non-randomized algorithms do in \citet{rohe2016co} and \citet{rohe2012co} is that we derive the approximation bounds of $\|A^{ {\rm rp}}-P\|_2$ and $\|A^{ {\rm rs}}-P\|_2$ on the basis of the tightest concentration bound of $\|A-P\|_2$ \citep{lei2015consistency,chin2015stochastic}, which was originally developed using combinatorial arguments \citep{feige2005spectral}.